Albert Stahl

-Albert Tivadar Stahl (born 11 January 1999) is a Romanian professional footballer who plays as a right winger for Liga II club Bihor Oradea.
+Albert Tivadar Stahl (born 11 January 1999) is a Romanian professional footballer who plays as a right winger for Liga I club FK Csíkszereda.

 Club career

 Early years

-While a junior at Atletico Arad, Stahl traveled to English club Manchester City for several trials, however nothing came out of it and later joined UTA Arad.
-Stahl was promoted from the UTA academy in the summer of 2016, aged 17, and made his senior debut on 20 August in a 3–0 victory to Dacia Unirea Braila for the Liga II championship.
+While a junior at Atletico Arad, Stahl traveled to English club Manchester City for several trials, but nothing came out of it, and he later joined UTA Arad.
+He was promoted from the UTA academy in the summer of 2016, aged 17, and made his senior debut on 20 August in a 3–0 victory to Dacia Unirea Braila for the Liga II championship.
 On 14 May 2017, he scored his first goal for the club in a 6–0 away win over Academica Clinceni.

-In 2018, Stahl traveled to German club Borussia Dortmund for a trial, but nothing concrete has been achieved.
+In 2018, Stahl traveled to German club Borussia Dortmund for a trial, but nothing concrete was achieved.

 Astra Giurgiu

-Pn 19 July 2019, Astra Giurgiu transferred Stahl for an undisclosed fee, with the player penning a four-year deal.
+On 19 July 2019, Astra Giurgiu transferred Stahl for an undisclosed fee, with the player penning a four-year deal.